Learn

 A buyer is looking for a tool to design their website.
 They go on to Google to search for website design and find your brand’s articles in the top-ranking results.

-The buyer trusts Google, and being on the top of the search engine results builds credibility with customers - which directly influences their purchasing decision.
+The buyer trusts Google, and being at the top of the search engine results builds customer credibility, directly influencing their purchasing decisions.

 With the correct SEO efforts, you can build trust and credibility in your brand.
-These factors help the prospect discover you quickly and move through the sales funnel faster.
+These factors help prospects discover you quickly and move through the sales funnel faster.

 SEO reduces your Cost Per Acquisition (CPA)